Probabilistic graphical models

 The term graphical model in the context of statistics means a particular thing: a family of ways to relate inference in multivariate models in terms of Calculating marginal and conditional probabilities to graphs that describe how probabilities factorise, where graph here is in the sense of network theory, i.e. a collection of nodes connected by edges.
 Here are some of those ways:

-It turns out that switching back and forth between these different formalisms makes some things easier to do and if you are luck also easier to understand.
+It turns out that switching back and forth between these different formalisms makes some things easier to do and, if you are lucky, also easier to understand.
 Within this area, there are several specialties and a lot of material.
 This is a landing page pointing to actual content.

-Thematically, content to this theme is scattered across graphical models in variational inference, learning graphs from data, diagramming graphical models, learning causation from data plus graphs, quantum graphical models, and yet more pages.
+Thematically, content on this theme is scattered across graphical models in variational inference, learning graphs from data, diagramming graphical models, learning causation from data plus graphs, quantum graphical models, and yet more pages.

 1 Introductory texts